 You should keep all receipts, invoices, pay stubs, and other proof of expenses.
 In some cases, like proving reduced earning capacity, expert testimony may be needed.

-Non-Economic Damages in Washington State
+Non-Economic Damages in Seattle

 Non-economic damages, sometimes called general damages, are damages not easily stated in a dollar amount.
 Collectively, they are referred to as pain and suffering because these damages consider the physical pain, emotional distress, and mental trauma that severe injuries create.